darwinia-network/darwinia/ROADMAP.md

 ## Introduction

-As an open cross-chain bridge protocol based on Substrate, Darwinia focuses on the construction of future Internet of Tokens, including decentralized tokens swap, exchange and market.
+As an open cross-chain bridge protocol based on Substrate, Darwinia focuses on the construction of future Internet of Tokens, including decentralized tokens swap, exchange, and market.

 ## Development RoadMap

 ### The specifications of the project including: